Horton self-similarity of Kingman's coalescent tree: Smoluchowski-Horton ODEs for Kingman's coalescent

 \section{Smoluchowski-Horton ODEs for Kingman's coalescent}

-Consider Kingman's $N$-coalescent process with a constant kernel.
-In Section~\ref{informal} we informally write Smoluchowski-type ordinary differential equations (ODEs) for the number of Horton-Strahler branches in the coalescent tree $T^{(N)}_{\rm K}$ and consider the asymptotic version of these equations as $N\to\infty$.
+Consider Kingman's $N$-coalescent process and its tree representation $T^{(N)}_{\rm K}$.
+In Section~\ref{informal} we informally write Smoluchowski-type ODEs for the number of Horton-Strahler branches in the coalescent tree $T^{(N)}_{\rm K}$ and consider the asymptotic version of these equations as $N\to\infty$.
 Section~\ref{hydro} formally establishes the validity of the hydrodynamic limit.